Van, Turkey: Demographics

-At the end of 2022 the official population figure for Van was 525,016, but former Mayor Burhan Yengun is quoted as saying it may be as high as 600,000.
+At the end of 2024 the population figure for the city of Van was 522 885 (Ipekyolu, Tusba), but former Mayor Burhan Yengun is quoted as saying it may be as high as 600,000.
 The former Van Central (Merkez) District stretched over 1,938.14 km2, but has subsequently been split into two new districts (İpekyolu and Tuşba).
 Today, Van has a Kurdish majority and Turkish minority.

 Geography

+The city of Van is located at the western foot of Mount Erek.

 Climate

-Van has a humid continental climate (Köppen: Dsa, Trewartha: Dc) with cold, snowy winters and very warm, dry summers.
+Van has a Mediterranean-influenced humid continental climate (Köppen: Dsa, Trewartha: Dc) with cold, snowy winters and very warm, dry summers.
 Precipitation can be observed for the majority of the year, with a slight peak during spring and autumn, and a brief dry summer from July to September.

 Landmarks

 The modern city is located on the plain extending from the Lake Van, at a distance of 5 km from the lake shore.
 Reports have appeared over the years of a certain Lake Van Monster said to live in the lake.
 Lake Erçek is the second largest lake in the region and lies just east of Lake Van.

 Van has often been called "The Pearl of the East" because of the beauty of its surrounding landscape.
 An old Armenian proverb in the same sense is "Van in this world, paradise in the next".
 This phrase has been slightly modified in Turkish as Dünyada Van, ahirette iman or "Van for this world, faith for the next".

-The city is home to Van Yüzüncü Yıl Üniversitesi (Van 100th Year University) and recently came to the headlines for two highly publicized investigations initiated by the Prosecutor of Van, one of which was focused on accusations against the university's rector, Prof. Hasan Ceylan, who was kept in custody for a time.
+The city is home to Van Yüzüncü Yıl Üniversitesi (Van 100th Year University) and recently came to the headlines for two highly publicized investigations initiated by the Prosecutor of Van, one of which was focused on accusations against the university's rector, Hasan Ceylan, who was kept in custody for a time.
 He was finally acquitted but lost his rectorate.
 He is a grandson of Agop Vartovyan, an Ottoman Armenian who is accepted as the founder of modern Turkish theatre.
-Prof. Hasan Ceylan is also the department chairman of Environmental Engineering at Van Yüzüncü Yıl University.
+Hasan Ceylan is also the department chairman of Environmental Engineering at Van Yüzüncü Yıl University.

+Earthquakes

 In 1941, Van suffered a destructive 5.9 Mw earthquake.
 A more severe 7.2 Mw earthquake occurred on 23 October 2011.
 On the 9 November 2011, another earthquake caused several buildings to collapse.